 It certainly should be.
 However often it is not.
 Why is that?

 This system of bodywork uses a lot of stretching techniques.
 If therapists are inexperienced, lack sensitivity, believe in the no-pain-no-gain concept, work mechanically, or – in some cases – are even brutal, then their work will not feel relaxing.

 In contrast, experienced, sensitive, intuitive therapists can put you into a trance with their work.

 Here is another aspect that ties into the ‘relaxing massage’.
 Often it is assumed that ‘relaxation’ and ‘therapy’ do not go together.
 This is totally not true.

-For healing purposes, the ideal state of body and mind is a state of maximum relaxation.
-We know that most of the healing in the body takes place during sleep – a place of total relaxation.
+For healing purposes, the ideal state of body and mind is one of maximum relaxation.
+We know that most of the healing in the body takes place during sleep – a state of total relaxation.

 6. Is Thai Massage an invigorating sensation?